mcocapelaz/mcocapelaz/README.md

 ## About Me

-**Full-Stack Developer & Technical Writer** with hands-on experience building and documenting web technologies.
+**Full-Stack Developer & Writer** with hands-on experience building and documenting web technologies.

 **What I bring:** I combine journalism-trained clarity with practical development skills in HTML, CSS, JavaScript, React, Node.js with Express and SQL.